 5. Gather input from employees on an ongoing basis to uncover obstacles and opportunities.

 As your company grows, your employees are closer to the customer.
 They have insights and information that can be invaluable as you make decisions on the direction of your company.
 If your employees know their feedback matters to company leaders, they will be more engaged in their work.
 Be intentional about collecting, sharing, and taking action on their feedback.
+Scaling Up with Rockefeller Habits 2.0 is easier when you use a cloud based software system, like Rhythm, to keep your team aligned and engaged.

 - Why Should We Discuss Client and Employee Feedback at Our Weekly Meetings?